THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 In the meantime, the calf was showing off.
 The view in the water is spectacular.
 You could watch the calf swim down to his mom, and then power straight up and breach for us.
-He beached about four times – on the video, you will be able to see and hear us humans all surfacing with him and shouting for joy.
+He beached about four times – on the video, you can see and hear us humans all surfacing with him and shouting for joy.

 After his last breach, it was show over – the little guy swam down below mama and hid underneath her.
 It was a bit like parking a car in the garage!

 Despite stopping the huge performance, we were still enjoying watching the whales.
 The little one would come up to the surface to breath every few minutes, and every 10 minutes or so the adults would rise up to breathe.

 At this point other dive boats were joining in, so we had to take turns with the whales.
 The fifth passenger decided to take a turn, so I sat out on the last swim.

 Back onboard it was 11 am – we’d spent almost two hours in the water with the whales.
 Our guides powered up the boat and took off for land, but on the way a pod of dolphins were spotted, so we all hurried to put our gear back on and hop in.
 It was a moderate school of about 15 dolphins.
 They were swimming away from us and didn’t seem to want to put on a show like the whales.

 The boat came to rest in Vaiutukakau bay, and with the anchor set lunch was broken out: cold Asian noddles and sandwiches.
 We snorkeled but there wasn’t much to see under the water.
 The view above water was phenomenal though, with foliage covered limestone cliffs and a large rock island next to us.

 Then we had the motor back to the dock – almost everyone napped along the way, and we were back on Starry Horizons by 2pm.